iogf/crocs/README.md

 # crocs

-Write regex using pure python class/function syntax and test it better.

-The crocs package offers a mean to implement regex using Python classes, it is basically a pythonic way of implementing regex patterns.

-There are python classes for regex operators, these classes are grouped together to form your desired pattern then it is serialized to a raw regex to be used with a regex engine.
+The crocs package introduces the concept of yregex that is a mean of implementing regex patterns using pure python classes.
+There are python classes for regex operators, these classes are grouped together to form your desired pattern.
-The pythonic structure of a given regex pattern contains methods to test and generate possible matches for the regex.

-The project comes with a handy script yregex that is used to read a raw regex string then generate possible matches.
-It is very useful to debug debug and improve regex patterns.

-The main benefits of using python to write regex it consists of the readability and better understanding of how your regex is working since each one of the regex pieces can be tested separately from a python interpreter instance.
+The main benefits of using python to write regex it consists of the readability and better understanding of how your regex is working since each one of the regex pieces can be tested separately when using a python interpreter.

-The project relies on [eacc](https://github.com/iogf/eacc) to parse the regex string then generating possible matches.

-The yregex script helps to debug raw regex strings.
-It is capable of reading a given raw regex string then generating possible matches.

 What if you had to debug the regex below to keep your job? :P